The Pros and Cons Of Equity Release Products In 2024

 Another thing to consider when taking out an equity release plan is what happens if you move house during the term of the loan.
 In most cases, lenders will allow customers who take out their products with them to transfer their existing loan agreement onto another property without starting again from scratch.

-It’s always best practice, however, to check with each lender individually, as policies do vary between providers.
+However, it’s always best practice to check with each lender individually, as policies vary between providers.

-When it comes to equity release, understanding what happens when you die is essential to make an informed decision.
-However, with the right research and guidance, finding the best deal on equity release can be a great way to unlock additional funds while still protecting your assets.
+Understanding what happens when you die is essential to making an informed decision about equity release.
+However, with the right research and guidance, finding the best deal on equity release can be a great way to unlock additional funds while protecting your assets.

 Need Our Help to Compare Equity Release Schemes?